Code-exE-Software/tulipindicators/README.md

 * Raise an issue here (preferred), or email me with 'tulipindicators' in the subject.

 ### Todo ###
-* Evaluate whether the size parameter is even something that should be exposed.
 * More examples!
 (Feel free to make a PR just for that!)